8th Annual Forensic Fire Death Investigations Course

 The 2020 Fire Death Class is waiting for approvals, for the fifth year in a row.
 Through the Texas Forest Service for Grant Tuition Reimbursement under HB2604.

 For more information, please see the Texas Forest Service Grant Assistance Program website:

-Fire Investigators, Law Enforcement professionals, Lawyers (Prosecution AND Defense), and professionals who may become involved in fire death investigations.
+Fire Investigators, Law Enforcement professionals, Lawyers (Prosecution AND Defense), students, and professionals who may become involved in fire death investigations.

 Tied to the use of the Scientific Method, this dynamic course has been developed over the last eight years by the CCFAIA, in cooperation with the UNT Forensic Anthropology Lab, Sam Houston State University and now in cooperation with the “Forensic Anthropology Center at Texas State” (FACTS).
 To date we’ve delivered this training to well over 400 students from Texas and 14 other States.

 Unique course offering hands-on investigation techniques utilizing live-burn training aids used in as many as ten scenarios.
 Participants will gain considerable knowledge of how to approach a multiple-death fire scene.

 Five days of dynamic instruction including classroom lessons, plus a live field burning demonstration and team-based investigations to build expert testimony skills related to fire deaths.

 Fire investigators primarily train on post – fire investigative techniques.
 This is contrary to other forms of forensic science investigative training that suggest the use of observation, experimentation, and conclusion.
 This is critical to formulating a theory/hypothesis that is tied to the scientific method.
 Our goal is to incrementally change this type of training, with more realistic science based investigative training programs.